 I suggest a down comforter from home if you’re looking for comfort.
 The beds in campervans can be firm, so a camping pad will make all the difference.
 When you’re ready to camp for the night, park the van on a level surface unless you enjoy sleeping with your feet higher than your head.

 The key here is to bring everything you’re comfortable with to make the van feel like home for the next week or few days.

 3. There’s No Bad Weather, Just Bad Clothes

 Remember that you’re traveling around Iceland in a campervan.
 The smallest models don’t leave a lot of room for a massive checked bag.
 The obvious thing to pack is warm weather clothing.
 A great option is to pack a duffel bag or backpack that has soft sides and can be stuffed under a seat.

-Of course, always pack down jacket, sweater, wool socks, and a travel towel.
-The towel is really important if you plan to go to hot springs and public pools.
+Of course, always pack a down jacket, sweater, wool socks, and a travel towel.
+The towel is really important if you go to hot springs and public pools.
 We have a post on what to pack for Iceland if you want more clothes recommendations.
-It should also go without saying that Iceland is seriously photogenic so you’re going to want a great camera for travel photography.
+It should also go without saying that Iceland is seriously photogenic, so you’ll want a great camera for travel photography.

 Here are some things we’d recommend to make your campervan more at home in Iceland.

 - Coffee press